Escalator: Components

-Tracks

 The track system is built into the truss to guide the step chain, which continuously pulls the steps from the bottom platform and back to the top in an endless loop.
 One track guides the front wheels of the steps (called the step-wheel track) and another guides the back wheels of the steps (called the trailer-wheel track).
 The relative positions of these tracks cause the steps to form a staircase as they move out from under the comb plate.
 Along the straight section of the truss the tracks are at their maximum distance apart.
 This configuration forces the back of one step to be at a 90-degree angle relative to the step behind it.
 This right angle forces the steps into a shape resembling a staircase.
 At the top and bottom of the escalator, the two tracks converge so that the front and back wheels of the steps are almost in a straight line.
 This causes the stairs to lay in a flat sheetlike arrangement, one after another, so they can easily travel around the bend in the curved section of track.
 The tracks carry the steps down along the underside of the truss until they reach the bottom landing, where they pass through another curved section of track before exiting the bottom landing.
 At this point, the tracks separate and the steps once again assume a staircase configuration.
 This cycle is repeated continually as the steps are pulled from bottom to top and back to the bottom again.

-Steps

 The steps themselves are solid, one piece, die-cast aluminium or steel.
 Yellow demarcation lines are sometimes added to indicate their edges.
 In most escalator models manufactured after 1950, both the riser and the tread of each step is cleated (given a ribbed appearance) with comb-like protrusions that mesh with the comb plates on the top and bottom platforms and the succeeding steps in the chain.
 Seeberger escalators featured flat treads and smooth risers; other escalator models have cleated treads and smooth risers.
 The steps are linked by a continuous metal chain that forms a closed loop.
 The front and back edges of the steps each have two wheels, the rear of which are set further apart and fit into the trailer-wheel track while the front set have narrower axles and fit the step-wheel track.